Cofred/Cored-Onsite-Payment-Gateway/README.md

 Cofred onsite payment can be used to receive payments from Cofred, Credit/Debit Cards and Mobile Money on your website.

-Follow the details below to implement Cofred pay button on your website-
+Follow the details below to implement Cofred payment button on your website.

 You will need to set javascript parameters and load a Cofred Javascript library